Multi-Static UWB Radar-based Passive Human Tracking Using COTS Devices: UWB-based Passive Human Tracking

 \subsection{Particle Filter-based Tracking}

-After obtaining the reflected ToFs of the multiple pairs of UWB links, we can calculate the possible positions of the moving person.
-In this section, the particle filter (PF) algorithm \cite{Gustafsson2002} is utilized to derive the moving person's trajectory.
-The state of PF is the 2-D coordinates and velocity of the moving person.
-A set of $K$ particles has been utilized to estimate the state to represent possible locations within the targeted area. $K$ is set as 200 in this paper.
-Then the possible target's positions are converted to the reflected ToFs.
+After obtaining the reflected ToFs of the multiple pairs of UWB links, we can derive the moving person's trajectory.
+Conventional elliptical localization is under the assumption of Gaussian ranging errors, which is sensitive to the outliers.
+In this paper, we adopt the particle filter (PF) algorithm for the tracking purpose \cite{Gustafsson2002}.
+Considering the computational cost of PF, we set the state as the 2-D coordinates $\mathbf{x}_{\rm{P}}$ of the moving person, which is updated via the simplified movement model $\mathbf{x}_{\rm{P}}^{(t+1)}=\mathbf{x}_{\rm{P}}^{(t+1)}+\Delta t\cdot{n}_v$, where $\Delta t$ is the time difference between $t$-th and $(t+1)$-th timestamps. ${n}_v$ is the Gaussian assumption of velocity.
+A set of $K$ particles (e.g., $K=200$) has been utilized to estimate the state to represent possible locations within the targeted area.
 We update the particles' weights via the probability density function (PDF) of the reflected ToFs' errors.
-Importance resampling is adopted to obtain $N$ posterior particles and update the target's location.

-Importantly, to determine the PDF of the reflected ToFs' errors, we fit the histogram on the validation set with four common distributions (Gaussian, Laplace, Cauchy, and $t$ location-scale distributions).
-Fig. \ref{fig:PDF_fit}(a) shows the histograms of ToF errors and the PDF fitting results.
-We can see that Laplace, Cauchy, and $t$ location-scale distributions have much better fitting performance than Gaussian distribution benefiting from the ability to model distributions with heavier tails (outliers).
+To determine the PDF, we fit the histogram with four common distributions (Gaussian, Laplace, Cauchy, and $t$ location-scale distributions).
+As shown in Fig. \ref{fig:PDF_fit}(a), Laplace, Cauchy, and $t$ location-scale distributions have much better fitting performance than Gaussian distribution benefiting from the ability to model distributions with heavier tails.
 Fig. \ref{fig:PDF_fit}(b) presents the goodness-of-fit of Laplace, Cauchy, and $t$ location-scale distributions via quantile-quantile (QQ) plots.
-We can observe that the plot (red plus signs) of $t$ location-scale distribution produces an approximately straight line compared to the other two plots, suggesting that the reflected ToFs' errors follow $t$ location-scale distribution in our case.
+The plot (red plus signs) of $t$ location-scale distribution produces an approximately straight line compared to the other two plots, suggesting that the reflected ToFs' errors follow $t$ location-scale distribution in our case.